Helping Clients Prepare Simple and Complex Wills

 A will is a set of binding instructions for the distribution of your property upon your death.
 A will can also determine who will care for your minor children if there no longer is a surviving custodial parent for them.
 A Maryland resident who dies without a will is considered intestate, and his or her property will be distributed according to the “default” provisions of Maryland law, and Maryland courts will determine custody of minor children who have no surviving custodial parent.

 Susan Eleff, Attorney at Law, is an estate planning lawyer with decades of experience.
-The lawyers with the Eleff Law Group help clients create valid wills to accomplish the following:
+The Eleff Law Group helps clients create valid wills to accomplish the following:

 - Ensure that assets go to the desired recipients